Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 How utter heartbreak can lead to a greater life

 There isn’t much in the world that is more painful than a broken heart.
-And most will say that there’s no salve but time to take that pain away.
+And most will say that there’s no better salve than time to take that pain away.
 But why are we so quick to speed through and even negate the pain?
 Why do we distract ourselves from feeling emotions that can actually help us find more closure on the love that has been lost?

 While it can be scary to acknowledge change, you can find strength by commanding it.
 Tell yourself that things will never be the same.
 That you will never be the same.
-But this is an opportunity to realize new levels of opportunity and growth.
-And this doesn’t just mean in the long run.
+But this is an opportunity to realize new levels of opportunity and growth – and this doesn’t just mean in the long run.

+Losing a romantic relationship can lead to intense feelings of sadness.
 Sadness allows us to connect with ourselves.
 As bad as it feels, we connect.
 We connect with our emotions, we connect with our memories and we connect with our thoughts.
 This is why it is comfortable to stay in sadness and difficult to transcend — we are meeting our need for connection.

 The only way out of this is to have something else you want to connect with more.
 You have to ask yourself, what do you value more than your pain?
 Do you value helping other people more?
 Perhaps you value helping animals?
 Ask yourself: “What is the reason I am here?”